jayneelparekh/sp2si-code/README.md

 # sp2si-code
-Contains code for our work on speech to singing conversion (ICASSP 2020).
+This repo contains code for the paper:  Speech-to-Singing Conversion in an Encoder-Decoder Framework (ICASSP 2020).
 Documentation is being updated currently

 # Setup
 You can setup a new conda environment with the ```environment.yml``` file (recommended)